SCF uses concurrent instances (also called concurrency or instances) to process requests or events.

 In case of insufficient account concurrency quota, an error may occur while invoking functions, which is reflected as an overrun (OverQuota) error.
 In this case, you can submit a ticket to apply for increasing the account quota.

-At the same time, the available quota of the account, i.e., the concurrency quota shared by functions, will be reduced to 12,800 MB at least when the reserved concurrency and provisioned concurrency are configured.
-This means that the configurable quota at the account level will reserve 12,800 MB, which cannot be allocated to reserved concurrency or provisioned concurrency and will be used to run functions that don't have such quotas configured.
+At the same time, the available quota of the account, i.e., the concurrency quota shared by functions, will be reduced to 12,800 MB at least when the reserved concurrency and provisioned concurrency are set.
+This means that the configurable quota at the account level will reserve 12,800 MB, which cannot be allocated to reserved concurrency or provisioned concurrency and will be used to run functions that don't have such quotas set.

-Reserved concurrency is the concurrency quota configured at the function level.
+Reserved concurrency is the concurrency quota set at the function level.
 Currently, it is configured in the form of memory size.
 It is exclusive to the function, that is, the sum of the actual concurrently running instances of all versions of a function can reach up to the reserved concurrency quota of the function.

 In addition, the reserved concurrency quota is also the upper limit of the function's concurrent instances.
 The sum of concurrently running instances of specific versions cannot exceed the reserved concurrency quota.
 When the reserved concurrency quota is used up, an error may occur while invoking functions, which is reflected as an overrun (OverQuota) error.
 In this case, you can increase the reserved concurrency quota to increase the upper limit.